Last Update: September 2023. Previous version

 How is your Personal Data collected:

 - Direct interactions.
-You may give us your Identity and Contact Data (as defined below) by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity and Contact Data (as defined below) by filling in forms or by corresponding with us through available channels.
 This includes Personal Data you provide as a representative of a Customer or a prospective Customer when you:

 - apply for or enquire about our products or services;